Bouinbi/auTTest/README.md

 ## Installation

-Before the instalation , you must to install : :
+Before the instalation , you must install : :

 - Go to auTTest Folder and run :